JSchwehn/Kabelquerschnitt/README.md

 To add a new language, edit `index.html` and add a new translation object to the `translations` object with all required keys.
 See the existing language objects for reference.

+## Accessibility

+The web version follows WCAG 2.1 accessibility guidelines:

+- ✅ **Semantic HTML** - Proper use of `<header>`, `<main>`, `<section>`, and definition lists
+- ✅ **ARIA labels** - All interactive elements have proper ARIA attributes
+- ✅ **Screen reader support** - ARIA live regions announce calculation results
+- ✅ **Keyboard navigation** - Full keyboard support with skip links
+- ✅ **Focus management** - Automatic focus on results after calculation
+- ✅ **Form labels** - All form fields are properly labeled and associated
+- ✅ **Error announcements** - Validation errors are announced to screen readers

+The application is fully accessible to users with disabilities and works well with screen readers like NVDA, JAWS, and VoiceOver.

 ## Notes

 - The web version uses Tailwind CSS via CDN (requires internet connection for initial load)